crystal-community/crystal-kcov/README.md

---suppress                       Don't emit spec output (still exits with non-zero if specs fail) --build-only                     Only build the spec binary, skip running --run-only                       Only run the spec binary (should only be run after --build-only has run) --verbose                        Output verbose logging
+--suppress                       Don't emit spec output (still exits with non-zero if specs fail) --build-only                     Only build the spec binary, skip running --run-only                       Only run the spec binary (should only be run after --build-only has run) --name NAME                      Optional name for the executable (will show up in coverage HTML) --verbose                        Output verbose logging
 ```